bpgould/learnthelittlethings/Tech-Literacy/Linux-And-Mac/Terminal-Skills/sed/sed.md

     >As a quick note, you can also easily test these commands using a string by using the following syntax,

-    ><code>echo "stringOfYourChoice" | sed -&lt;flag&gt; &lt;regex expression&gt; </code>
+    ><code>$ echo "stringOfYourChoice" | sed -&lt;flag&gt; &lt;regex expression&gt; </code>

     <code>$ sed "s/wordtobereplaced/newword/" examplefile.txt</code>
-    - This will only replace the first occurence on each line, this is the default behavior, but not particularly helpful
+    - This will only replace the first occurrence on each line, this is the default behavior, but not particularly helpful

-    Want to specifically replace the 2nd occurence?
+    Want to specifically replace the 2nd occurrence?

     <code>$ sed "s/wordtobereplaced/newword/2" examplefile.txt</code>

-    Most likely, you will want to replace all occurences using
+    Most likely, you will want to replace all occurrences using

     <code>$ sed "s/wordtobereplaced/newword/g" examplefile.txt</code>